-These March To The Polls 2018 Signs Will Inspire You Ahead Of The Midterms
+These Powerful Signs From The March To The Polls Will Inspire You For The Midterms

 With mere weeks until the 2018 midterm elections on Nov.
 6, where the future of multiple hot-button issues could be determined, many activists took to the streets of Chicago and parts of Massachusetts on Saturday, Oct.
 13 to celebrate first-time voters and inspire voter turnout.
 While it's hard to predict what the outcome of the races on election day will be, one might find comfort in all of the amazing signs that appeared at the event.
 If you need a little pick-me-up or motivation ahead of the midterms, look no further than these badass March to the Polls 2018 signs.